 PSD2

 With the introduction of PSD2 within the EU, the ruleset for doing card transactions, has been changed in many ways.
-Specifically the need for Strong Consumer Authentication needs special attention from merchants.
+Specifically the need for Strong Customer Authentication needs special attention from merchants.
 This chapter will contain important information on PSD2 and SCA specifically.

 Does PSD2 apply to me?